kuoCoursera/Getting_and_Cleaning_Data_Project/CodeBook.md

 3.Uses descriptive activity names to name the activities in the data set
   * Read activity_labels.txt file from "./UCI HAR Dataset/" and store the data in a variable called activities.
-  * Clean the column names by removing "()" and convert all letters to lowercase
+  * Clean the column names by removing "()" and convert all letters to lowercase.
+    There are 6 activity names:  "walking", "walkingupstairs", "walkingdownstairs", "sitting", "standing", "laying"
   * Name activityDS as "activity".

 4.Appropriately labels the data set with descriptive variable names.